 Customer references for your cybersecurity marketing efforts are notoriously hard to "secure."
 Inherent to the industry, companies are very squeamish about admitting they had a breach, or highlighting specific ways the company is protecting itself.
-Your IT/info sec contacts might feel it's akin to putting out a statement telling potential theives, "I protect my house with an ADT wireless system, with motion and glassbreak detectors, a video feed, as well as door contacts.
+Your IT/infosec contacts might feel it's akin to putting out a statement telling potential thieves, "I protect my house with an ADT wireless system, with motion and glassbreak detectors, a video feed, as well as door contacts.
 Good luck!"
 That said, getting references is not a completely hopeless task.
-Here are five tips to help you increase your list of customer references for marketing.
+Here are 5 tips for getting cybersecurity customer case studies to help you increase your list of sales and marketing references.

 1. Get all departments on board